jdbeutel/ics699-docs/finalReport/finalReport.md

 version numbers for optimistic locking, while an error response just displays the error messages from the server.

 An optimistic locking failure is a special case, displaying the newer data from the server and an error message from the client.
-I am thinking about eliminating this optimistic locking on the user level, allowing the last post to win, because users will be editing only their own copies of the data, but for this conversion I left it in.
+At this point, I started to consider eliminating this optimistic locking on the user level, allowing the last post to win, because users will be editing only their own copies of the data.

 ### Angular Form Validation